large-scale-gxe-methods/GEM/README.md

      Column name in the phenotype file that contains sample identifiers.

 --pheno-name
      Column name in the phenotype file that contains the phenotype of interest.
+     If the number of levels (unique observations) is 2, the phenotype is treated as binary; otherwise it is assumed to be continuous.

 --exposure-names
      One or more column names in the phenotype file naming the exposure(s) to be included in interaction tests.